junxit/us-congress-bills-111/metadata.md

 - 2010-01-13 — Introduced in House
 - 2010-01-13 — Introduced in House
 - 2010-01-13 — Referred to the House Committee on Energy and Commerce.
+- 2010-01-15 — Referred to the Subcommittee on Energy and Environment.
+- 2010-03-24 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2010-03-24 — Subcommittee Consideration and Mark-up Session Held.
+- 2010-05-26 — Committee Consideration and Mark-up Session Held.
+- 2010-05-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-06-14 — Placed on the Union Calendar, Calendar No. 289.
+- 2010-06-14 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-505.
+- 2010-06-14 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-505.